-Some Things to Keep in Mind!
+Things To Keep In Mind

-Some groups may be casual or informal when they start out.
-As the group grows, it is important to have policies and procedures in place which explain how the group is run and managed.
-Ideally, these policies and procedures should be built together with the group members and organizational partners.
+Some groups may be casual and informal when they start out.
+As the group grows, it is important to have policies and procedures to explain how the group is run.
+These should be built with the group members and partners.